xzYue/odoo/addons/purchase/README.md

 Use the costing method that reflects your business: standard price, average price, fifo or lifo.
-Get your accounting entries and the right inventory valuation in real-time; Odoo manages everything for you, transparently.
+Get your accounting entries and the right inventory valuation in real-time; Modoo manages everything for you, transparently.

 Import Supplier Pricelists
 --------------------------